Populism in the United States: The People's Party and William Jennings Bryan

-In the 1892 presidential election, the Populist ticket of James B. Weaver and James G. Field won 8.5% of the popular vote and carried four small Western states.
+In the 1892 U.S. presidential election, the Populist ticket of James B. Weaver and James G. Field won 8.5% of the popular vote and carried four small Western states.
 Despite the support of labor organizers like Eugene V. Debs and Terence V. Powderly, the party largely failed to win the vote of urban laborers in the Midwest and the Northeast.
 Over the next four years, the party continued to run state and federal candidates, building up powerful organizations in several Southern and Western states.
 Before the 1896 presidential election, the Populists became increasingly polarized between "fusionists", who wanted to nominate a joint presidential ticket with the Democratic Party, and "mid-roaders", like Mary Elizabeth Lease, who favored the continuation of the Populists as an independent third party.
-After the 1896 Democratic National Convention nominated William Jennings Bryan, a prominent bimetallist, the Populists also nominated Bryan but rejected the Democratic vice-presidential nominee in favor of party leader Thomas E. Watson.
+After the 1896 Democratic National Convention nominated Bryan, a prominent bimetallist, the Populists also nominated Bryan but rejected the Democratic vice-presidential nominee in favor of party leader Thomas E. Watson.
 In the 1896 election, Bryan swept the South and West but lost to Republican William McKinley by a decisive margin.
 After the 1896 presidential election, the Populist Party suffered a nationwide collapse.
-The party nominated presidential candidates in the three presidential elections after 1896, but none came close to matching Weaver's performance in 1892.
+The party nominated presidential candidates in the three presidential elections after 1896 but none came close to matching Weaver's performance in 1892.
 Former Populists became inactive or joined other parties.
 Debs became a socialist leader.
 Bryan dropped any connection to the rump Populist Party.

-Historians see the Populists as a reaction to the power of corporate interests in the Gilded Age, but they debate the degree to which the Populists were anti-modern and nativist.
-Scholars also continue to debate the magnitude of influence the Populists exerted on later organizations and movements, such as the progressives of the early 20th century.
-Most of the Progressives, such as Theodore Roosevelt, Robert La Follette, and Woodrow Wilson, were bitter enemies of the Populists.
-In American political rhetoric, "populist" was originally associated with the Populist Party and related left-wing movements, but beginning in the 1950s it began to take on a more generic meaning, describing any anti-establishment movement regardless of its position on the left–right political spectrum.

-According to Gene Clanton's study of Kansas from 1880s to 1910s, populism and progressivism in Kansas had similarities but different policies and distinct bases of support.
+Historians see the Populists as a reaction to the power of corporate interests in the Gilded Age but debate the degree to which the Populists were anti-modern and nativist.
+Scholars also continue to debate the magnitude of influence the Populists exerted on later organizations and movements, such as the Progressives of the early 20th century (Progressive Era).
+Most of the Progressives, such as Theodore Roosevelt, Robert M. La Follette, and Woodrow Wilson, were bitter enemies of the Populists.
+In American political rhetoric, populist was originally associated with the Populist Party and related left-wing movements; beginning in the 1950s, it began to take on a more generic meaning, describing any anti-establishment movement regardless of its position on the left–right political spectrum.
+According to Gene Clanton's study of Kansas from 1880s to 1910s, populism and Progressivism in Kansas had similarities but different policies and distinct bases of support.
 Both opposed corruption and trusts.
 Populism emerged earlier and came out of the farm community.
 It was radically egalitarian in favor of the disadvantaged classes; it was weak in the towns and cities except in labor unions.
-Progressivism, on the other hand, was a later movement.
+On the other hand, Progressivism was a later movement.
 It emerged after the 1890s from the urban business and professional communities.
 Most of its activists had opposed populism.
-It was elitist, and emphasized education and expertise.
-Its goals were to enhance efficiency, reduce waste, and enlarge the opportunities for upward social mobility.
-However, some former Populists changed their emphasis after 1900 and supported progressive reforms.
+It was elitist and emphasized education and expertise.
+Its goals were to enhance efficiency, reduce waste, and enlarge the opportunities for upward social mobility; however, some former Populists changed their emphasis after 1900 and supported progressive reforms.